Retirement Savings Strategies for Procrastinators

-While saving for retirement is sometimes stressful, the good news is that it’s never too late to save.
-With some mental discipline, you too can build a retirement fund that keeps you content.
-Here are some tips to do so.
+While saving for your future is admittedly stressful—especially if you got a late start—the good news is that it’s never too late to save.
+With some mental discipline, you too can build a solid retirement fund.
+Here are some tips to do just that so you can enjoy your golden years.

 Identify how much money you’ll need in retirement

-As a solid first step, think about where you want to live during retirement—as housing expenses will likely eat up the largest chunk of your budget (on average, these costs represent over 36% of annual household expenditures for retirees).
+As a good first step, think long and hard about where you want to live during retirement; housing expenses, after all, will likely eat up the largest chunk of your budget (with this category representing over 35% of annual retiree household expenditures, on average).

-Once you make a decision in this respect, consider how you’ll allocate all of your newfound free time.
-Regardless of how this takes shape, the goal here is to find new, interesting activities to fill your time while putting your mind and body to work.
-You’ll want to zero in on undertakings that inspire you and give you a new sense of purpose.
+After making a decision in this respect, consider how you’ll allocate all of your newfound free time.
+Regardless of how your lifestyle takes shape, the goal here is to find new, interesting activities to fill your days while putting your mind and body to work: zeroing in on endeavors that inspire you and give you a new sense of purpose.

 Slash expenses

-You can take many different approaches here: including utilizing tools such as Mint.com, seeking a breakdown of spending categories from your credit card company, or simply pulling your bank and credit card statements.
-Regardless of your approach, retrieving 12 months of data will ensure you don’t miss any expenses paid on a quarterly or annual basis.
-You should also be very specific and include co-pays, insurance premiums, and clothes—breaking down all those Amazon purchases into buckets.
-The objective here is to fully understand how every penny is spent and attempt to reduce waste, accordingly.
+You can take many different approaches here.
+A few such options?
+Utilizing a tool such as Mint.com, seeking a breakdown of spending categories from your credit card company, or simply pulling your bank and credit card statements for the intel you need.
+Regardless of the method used, be sure to retrieve 12 months of data (so you don’t miss any expenses paid on a quarterly or annual basis) and drill down into specifics including co-pays, insurance premiums, and clothes—breaking down all those Amazon purchases into separate buckets.
+The objective here is to fully understand how each and every penny is spent while attempting to reduce waste, accordingly.

 Consider downsizing into a smaller home

-Downsizing your home is an obvious solution for reducing expenses and saving more during retirement.
-Yet, it’s important to know that not all downsizing is good downsizing.
-You’ll first want to dive into the research to determine whether the cost to do so is worth the trouble.
-Chances are, it is.
+Downsizing your home is an obvious solution to reduce expenses and save more during retirement, but keep in mind that not all downsizing is good downsizing.
+You’ll therefore want to dive into research to determine whether the cost to do so is worth the trouble (chances are that it is).

-To downsize, you’ll first need to obtain a true valuation of your property with the help of a real estate agent or experienced independent appraiser who can give you a more accurate estimate than what is perhaps available online.
-Once you know the value of your home, you can then explore smaller living options for an amount within your budget that allows you to save.
+In doing so, you’ll first need to obtain a true valuation of your property with the help of a real estate agent or experienced independent appraiser who can provide a more accurate estimate than what is perhaps available online—after which you can explore smaller living options for an amount within your budget that will give you the means to save.

 Reduce debt

 Debt, for many retirees, is a constant source of stress.
-Likewise, carrying too much debt into your retirement can place additional strain on your fixed income.
-If you fail to successfully manage your debt before you retire, you might need to cut back and adjust the budget you’ve become accustomed to over the years.
+Likewise, carrying too much debt into retirement can place additional strain on a fixed income.
+If you fail to successfully manage your debt before you retire, you’ll likely need to cut back and adjust the budget you’ve become accustomed to over the years.

-One of the smartest moves you can make debt-wise is to pay off your mortgage.
-Given that housing is the biggest monthly expense retirees incur, you could be in for some big savings if you pay off this debt in a speedy manner.
-A recent report from Harvard’s Joint Center for Housing Studies showed that nearly half of homeowners ages 65-79 are still paying off a mortgage.
-The more quickly you can unload this debt, the faster you can allocate that money to other important retirement expenses.
+One of the smartest moves you can make debt-wise is to pay off your mortgage; as housing is the biggest monthly expense for retirees, you can enjoy some big savings if you do this in a speedy manner (noting that a recent Harvard Joint Center for Housing Studies report showed nearly half of homeowners aged 65-79 are still paying off a mortgage).
+The more quickly you can unload this debt, the faster you can put that money toward other important retirement expenses.

 Continue working

-You already know that the more you work, the more money you can stash away for retirement.
-What you may not realize is that if you continue to work and delay claiming Social Security benefits—which you can collect as early as age 62—you can enjoy an additional boost to your retirement savings.
-Why?
-Because you’ll receive a higher benefit (about 7%) for every year you wait until reaching full retirement age (the age when you are first entitled to a full Social Security benefit, which is currently 67 if you were born in or after 1960).
+It’s a no-brainer that the more you work, the more money you can stash away for retirement.
+What you may not realize is that those who keep working and delay claiming Social Security benefits—available as early as age 62—can enjoy an additional boost to their retirement savings as they’ll receive a higher benefit (about 7%) for every year they wait until reaching full retirement age (the age when you’re first entitled to a full SS benefit, currently 67 if you were born after 1959).

 Seek out income-boosting opportunities

-While this option may not sound appealing, know that a side gig is often beneficial in many ways.
-Financially speaking, just making and saving an extra $500 a month with a 5% return rate could mean over $77,000 in savings within 10 years.
-Additionally, if you truly enjoy your side hustle, it can help fill your free time and give you a sense of purpose during your later years—factors imperative to a happy retirement.
+While this option may not sound appealing to all, a side gig is often beneficial in many ways.
+Financially speaking, just making and saving an extra $500 a month with a 5% return rate can lead to over $77,000 in savings within 10 years.
+Finding a side hustle you truly enjoy can also help fill your free time and give you a sense of purpose during your later years: factors imperative to a happy retirement.

-If you are over the age of 50, you have the option to capitalize on catch-up contributions.
-This IRS provision allows you to make additional contributions above standard limits to your 401(k), IRA, or other retirement accounts.
-As of 2023, you can contribute an additional $7,500 per year for your 401(k) and $1,000 for your IRA: or a total of $8,500 if you have both accounts.
+Those over the age of 50 have the option to capitalize on catch-up contributions, an IRS provision that allows you to make additional contributions above standard limits to your 401(k), IRA, or other retirement accounts.
+As of 2024, you can contribute an additional $7,500 per year for your 401(k) and $1,000 for your IRA (or a total of $8,500 if you have both accounts).

 Consider a health savings account (HSA)

 An HSA is a type of savings account you can use to pay for qualified out-of-pocket healthcare expenses, including deductibles and copays.
-These accounts are specifically designed to help people with high-deductible health insurance plans (HDHP) pay for such expenses.
-One of the most appealing features is that—unlike a flexible spending account—any money left in your HSA account at the end of each year simply rolls over, providing a great way to save for future healthcare costs.
+One of the most appealing features of these accounts—specifically designed to help people with high-deductible health insurance plans (HDHPs) pay for such expenses (unlike a flexible spending account)—is that any money left over at the end of each year simply rolls over as a great way to save for future healthcare costs.

-In sum: how to compensate for delayed retirement savings
+In sum: how late starters can boost their retirement savings

 ———